andrezeitz/muscle-gym-milestone-1/README.md

 * As a main font I used Cairo and Rubik, and as backup font sans-serif

 ### Images
-* I used image from google.com and pexels.com
+* I used free images from google.com and pexels.com

 ## Features

-The website has below features:
+The website has the following features:

 ### Navigation bar
 * Navigation bar is visible on the top of each website for big screens.